-The iPhone SE iOS 12.1.1 update comes with new features, patches and fixes, but it’s causing problems for some iPhone SE owners.
-If you’re thinking about moving your iPhone SE to Apple’s new version of iOS 12, you’ll want to take your time.
+The iPhone SE iOS 12.1.4 update is a small maintenance update, but the latest version of iOS 12 causing problems for some iPhone SE owners.
+If you’re thinking about moving your iPhone SE to iOS 12.1.4, make sure you’re fully prepared for the move.

-We’ve been using the iPhone SE iOS 12.1.1 update for an extended period of time and performance has mirrored what we saw on the previous version of iOS 12.
+We’ve been using the iPhone SE iOS 12.1.4 update for an extended period of time and performance has mirrored the experience we saw on previous versions of iOS 12.
 We haven’t run into any significant problems, but those looking to upgrade still need to be careful.

 Our guide will also walk you through some essential tips, what you need to know if you want to jailbreak your iPhone SE, and what you can expect from Apple in the weeks ahead.

-iPhone SE iOS 12.1.1 Impressions & Performance
+iPhone SE iOS 12.1.4 Impressions & Performance

-If you're moving your iPhone SE from 12.1 to iOS 12.1.1 you can expect the installation to finish in 10 minutes or less.
+If you're moving your iPhone SE from 12.1.3 to iOS 12.1.4 you can expect the installation to finish in 10 minutes or less.

 If you're moving your iPhone SE from an older version of iOS like iOS 11.4.1, you can expect your download and installation to take a little bit longer.
-That's because the features and fixes from updates you skipped are baked into your version of iOS 12.1.1.
+That's because the features and fixes from updates you skipped are baked into your version of iOS 12.1.4.

-For more on the iOS 12.1.1 download time and installation, please take a look at our guide.
+For more on the iOS 12.1.4 download time and installation, please take a look at our guide.
 It'll walk you through it all.

 Animations and transitions are crisp, apps still open up faster than they did on iOS 11, and we haven't run into any lag when pulling up Control Center or pulling down our Notifications.
 We noticed occasional lag in those areas while on iOS 11.